A fast direct solver for two-dimensional transmission problems of elastic waves: Proposed fast method

 We therefore multiply both sides of \eqref{eq:low-rank} by $\diag(A_{11}^{-1}, A_{22}^{-1}, \ldots, A_{pp}^{-1})$ from the left to obtain the relation

 Substituting this into \eqref{eq:eliminate_target}, we have

 By simplifying this, we obtain the conversion relation from $\{ y_i \}_{i = 1}^{p}$ to $\{ x_i \}_{i = 1}^{p}$ as

-\begin{remark} When $N$ is the size of the system, the above single-level fast direct solver has $O( (4kp)^3) = O(N^3)$ complexity because the number of cells is $p = O(N)$, where we can assume the number of skeletons $k = O(1)$ by a sufficient depth of tree partitioning.
-We can formulate the multi-level fast direct solver that can compress \eqref{eq:block_linear} to a system of size $O(1)$ because the merged $S_{ij}$ in \eqref{eq:compressed} can be low-rank approximated recursively.
+\begin{remark} When $N$ is the size of the system, the above single-level fast direct solver has $O( (4kp)^3) = O(N^3)$ complexity because the number of cells is $p = O(N)$.
+Here, we assume the number of skeletons $k = O(1)$ and $k \ll n$ by a sufficient depth of tree partitioning.
+If this assumption is accepted, we can formulate the multi-level fast direct solver that can compress \eqref{eq:block_linear} to a system of size $O(1)$ because the merged $S_{ij}$ in \eqref{eq:compressed} can be low-rank approximated recursively.
 This results in an $O(N)$ fast direct solver, which is used in the following numerical examples.
 For details of the multi-level algorithm, see \cite{MATSUMOTO2025106148}. \end{remark}